Sarili kaHintsa

-King Sarhili (about 1810 - 1892) was the King of Xhosa nation from 1835 until his death in 1892 at Sholora, Bomvanaland.
+King Sarhili Ka-Hintsa (about 1810 - 1892) was the King of Xhosa nation from 1835 until his death in 1892 at Sholora, Bomvanaland.
 He was also known as "Kreli", and led the Xhosa armies in a series of frontier wars.

 Early life and family

 Sarili was the oldest son of the Great Hintsa ka Khawuta and Nomsa kaGambushe Tshezi.

 Sarili had nine wives including Nohuthe, Nondwe of the abaThembu and Bayo of the amaGwali.
 His first heir died in 1853 at the age of 12 and the next in line was his son Sigcawu ka Sarili from his second wife Nohuthe.
 His daughter Novili Nomkafulo became the great wife of Ngangelizwe Qeya, the 6th paramount chief of the abaThembu.
 Another daughter Nowisile became the wife of Chief Falo Mgudlwa of the amaJumba Thembu and the adoptive mother of the future Thembu national poet Mbombini Molteno Sihele.
 Another daughter became the wife of Mhlontlo of the Mpondomise and another became the wife of Chief Gwadiso of the Khonjwayo.